|

 Use this mixture to season soups, stews, and braised vegetables.

-2 cinnamon sticks, broken into small pieces
+Iranian Spice Mixture for Stews 2 cinnamon sticks, broken into small pieces2 Tbs (30 ml) coriander seeds

 2 Tbs (30 ml) green cardamom pods